This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Explore Glacier National Park

-Glacier National Park encompasses Rogers Pass, a famous section of the mountain range as the last section of the railway that made Canada a nation.
-Just driving this road is an activity on its own and it’s incredibly beautiful.
+Glacier National Park encompasses Rogers Pass, a famous section of the mountain range, being the last section of the railway that made Canada a nation.
+Just driving this road is an experience on its own as it’s incredibly beautiful.
+The pass is open year-round, however many visitor facilities here are closed from October to May – so keep this in mind if you’re traveling in the winter and springtime.

-Looking for more ways to explore this national park?
-The Rogers Pass Discovery Centre will be able to give you info on the many hikes and attractions you can check out.
+Looking for more ways to explore this scenic national park?
+Head over to The Rogers Pass Discovery Centre, which is crammed full of info on the many hikes and attractions you can check out.
 And while you’re there, be sure to check out the little onsite museum that includes information about the area’s history and wildlife.

 Parks Canada Pass Quick Info